DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

 window. `Spin()` interrupts the interactive session until all *DIPviewer* windows have been closed.
 Even when `Spin()` is not needed to interact with the windows, it should be run before closing the Python session to avoid a series of error messages.
+Alternatively, periodically call `dip.viewer.Draw()`.
+`dip.viewer.Show()` has additional parameters that can be used to set viewing options; type `help(dip.viewer.Show)` for details.
+It also returns an object that can be used for further interaction.

 \section pum_indexing Indexing into images